 You can find out more information by visiting the project website.

-Installing the Micro text editor is simple and straightforward.
+Installing the Micro text editor is simple.

 sudo apt install micro